abbreviatedman/dangerroom/README.md

 ZSH_THEME="dangerroom"
 ```

-4. Run the command:
+4. Run this command in your terminal, or simply quit the terminal and relaunch.
 ```bash
 source ~/.zshrc
 ```
-in your terminal.

 5. Train your skills in the _danger room_.